Win up to £3,000 in our Anniversary Raffle! Buy a ticket, be a life saver.

 To make sure we meet our legal data protection and privacy obligations, we only hold on to your information for as long as we actually need it for the purposes we acquired it in the first place.

 In most cases, this means that information gathered as part of the recruitment exercise will usually be retained for up to 6 months after the recruitment exercise has been completed.
 In the case of a successful applicant, information which is relevant to the ongoing employment or volunteering relationship will be transferred to the employee’s/volunteer’s personnel record and retained in accordance with the periods applicable for employees and volunteers.
+If you wish to remain registered on our recruitment platform for future opportunities, this information is retained based on your consent until you no longer wish to be registered for job alerts.

 CCTV and dashcams